Panama Canal Gatun Locks aerial view

 Carter-Torrijos Treaties

-US President Jimmy Carter and Panamanian leader Omar Torrijos sign treaties transferring the canal to Panama by December 31, 1999, and guaranteeing the canal's permanent neutrality.
-The treaties are controversial in the US but pass the Senate by one vote.
+US President Jimmy Carter and Panamanian leader Omar Torrijos sign treaties transferring the canal to Panama by December 31, 1999.
+The treaties pass the US Senate by one vote.

 Carter and Torrijos signing the Panama Canal treaties